albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

 ![dark-npe](/assets/images/dark_npe.jpg)

-Getting close to the point, you could make use of what this JEP has in store do explore an alternate universe where NPEs are helpful.
+Getting close to the point, you could make use of what this JEP has in store to explore an alternate universe where NPEs are helpful.

 Running the same program with a special flag: `-XX:+ShowCodeDetailsInExceptionMessages` would shed some light on this investigation.